 Born in Okinawa next to a US military base, Go Takamine’s first exposure to motorcycles was witnessing the US soldiers having fun on dirt courses on the base.
 Roll forward to 1998 and Brat Style was born as a workshop in Tokyo, building cool custom street machines mixing the passion Go had for riding on all kinds of terrain.
-Now nearly 20 years later Brat Style is a resident of California whose brand name is firmly established as a genre of custom bike, in no small part due to Go Takamine’s love for the SR400 and 500.
+Now nearly 20 years later Brat Style is a resident of California who’s brand name is firmly established as a genre of custom bike, in no small part due to Go Takamine’s love for the SR400 and 500.
 The Japanese builder has created over 100 of the Brat Style SRs in his career, including his first Yard Built collaboration, the achingly cool SR400 B.S.R.

 “The SCR950 Scrambler is a natural evolution of the Sport Heritage range,” commented Yamaha Motor Europe Marketing Coordinator Cristian Barelli.
 “It’s an iconic style of motorcycle that fits perfectly into our offering.
 Today the desire to keep going when the tarmac runs out is more and more common, so the SCR950 is made to let the adventure continue!
-To show this we turned to a builder we have wanted to work with for some time, and the result is stunning.
+To show this we turned to a builder we have wanted to work with for sometime, and the result is stunning.
 Go Takamine has perfectly captured the spirit of the scrambler, and his influence and style is clear in the build.
 We love how he was able to turn the single airhead SR into a scrambler style cool toy, and we wanted the same feeling with the SCR, which he delivered in proper Brat Style!”

 “I really like the SCR950,” said Go Takamine.
 “It is powerful, comfortable, and very easy to handle.
 I had great fun riding it on the street, but also on an unpaved dirt road.
 I also like the colouring, it takes some design cues from the old Yamaha dirt bikes.
-It was an enjoyable challenge to customise it!
+It was an enjoyable challenge to customize it!
 As usual I fabricated most of the key body components to make this into a “Brat Style” machine; fuel tank, seat, fenders, side covers, exhaust pipes and handle bars.
 The fuel tank was especially challenging, I scrapped the finished fuel tank a couple of times to make it perfect!
 Also the fuel pump integration was tricky.
 I took out quite some weight compared to the stock SCR950, and now it’s even more fun to ride!
-Having worked on the SCR950 I think it has got good potential for customising.
+Having worked on the SCR950 I think it has got good potential for customizing.
 It’s a simple, clean pipe frame with a good looking rear sub frame.
 That means it’s easy to swap around the exhaust pipe, seat & fenders.
 It wasn’t hard at all to clean up handle bar area as well.
 I believe that without changing many parts, SCR950 will allow you to add your personal touch to it!”

 To create the ‘Chequered Scrambler’ Go Takamine cleaned up the front end, adding wider handlebars for better off-road control and a new smaller headlight unit.
 Brat Style signature engraving can be found on the beautiful fuel cap, paying tribute to Yamaha’s Faster Sons platform as well as a beautiful engraved custom air filter cover.